 Professor Gjertsen’s research interest has its background in the study of intracellular signal transduction by protein phosphorylation in regulation of cell death (apoptosis).
 Early works included the first proof-of- principle concept of apoptosis-resistance mechanism in myeloid leukemia through point mutation in protein kinase A.

-Subprojects include single cell immune and signaling profiling of patients with chronic myeloid leukemia, acute myeloid leukemia and selected solid cancers, using samples of peripheral blood from patients in clinical trials.
-The group’s data indicate that chronic myeloid leukemia responds homogenously to kinase inhibitors directed to their driver oncogene BCRABL1.
-Acute myeloid leukemia is a heterogenous disease where the spread in responde to a single kinase inhibitor is wide, however, the response to intensive chemotherapy is more homogenous.
-Lymphocytes in both leukemia and solid cancers may contain information of response to immune therapy, and this should be determined more in detail.
+Subprojects include single cell immune and signaling profiling of patients with CML, AML and selected solid cancers, using samples of peripheral blood from patients in clinical trials.
+The group’s data indicate that CML responds homogenously to kinase inhibitors directed to their driver oncogene BCRABL1.
+Acute myeloid leukemia is a heterogenous stem cell disease, and preliminary data with the AXL inhibitor bemcentinib reflects this manifold genetic background.
+Lymphocytes in both leukemia and solid cancers may contain information on response to immune therapy, and this will be examined in greater detail.

 2016 Spring Interview